 To fulfill the described tests, we use several statistical techniques.
-To assess the development of inequality over time, we calculate Gini coefficients for all possible time points, allowing us to make time trends visible.
-Because the Gini-coefficient is silent concerning the relevant areas of the distribution subject to a change, we expand the analysis for selected periods with relative distribution methods, which allow an in-depth analysis of distributional differences and therefore compensates the shortcomings of Gini-coefficients.
+To assess the development of inequality over time, we calculate Gini coefficients as well as the Atkinson and Theil index for all possible time points, allowing us to make time trends visible.
+While the Ginicoefficient is silent concerning the relevant areas of the distribution subject to a change, the Theil and Atkinson indexes can give a hunch about trends within the upper and lower end of the income distribution.
+The latter aspect is extended by relative distribution methods which we apply for selected periods.
 Section 5.2 provides a more thorough discussion on the aspect of different inequality-measures.

 Defining Economic resources

 As described in section 2.1 on page 4, it is recommended to look at income, wealth and consumption simultaneously, when interested in economic well-being.
-But the OECD (2013:13) also states:”[...] integrated analysis at the household level has significant data requirements that go beyond the measurement efforts currently undertaken in most countries.
+But the OECD (2013:13) also states:”[...] integrated analysis at the household level has significant data requirements that go beyond the measurement efforts currently undertaken in most countries”.
 This last statement holds for Switzerland too, although the HBS study is strongly influenced by the recommendations of the Canberra group handbook (United Nations, 2011), which concepts are part of the ICW framework of the OECD.
 The Federal Tax Administration (FTA) publishes statistics on income and wealth but it is not possible to analyze the joint distribution on the individual or household level.
-Also measures of consumption are missing in tax data, but we can test empirically how the assessment of income inequality is affected by different within tax data income definitions and when income are corrected with equivalence scale based tax informations (5.1.2).
+Also measures of consumption are missing in tax data, but we can analyse how the assessment of income inequality is affected by using different income definitions that are present within tax data (5.1.1).
+Furthermore we evaluate the impact of using equivalence scales that are based on tax information.(5.1.2).

 Income definitions within tax data

-When focusing on income the central measure reported in tax statistics are tax measures.
+When focusing on income the central measures reported in tax statistics are tax measures.
 To assess the effect of income definition we get three income measures:

 Net income (Reineinkommen): total income (earnings, income from property and current transfers received) minus some deductions